stya-xo/the-unstylish-tadpole/README.md

 ## 💬 Why “Unstylish Tadpole”?

-As a newbie who is unsure and flailing, but hoping to grow into a confident and effective developer, I'm embracing the awkward early stages of learning and documenting the swim toward clarity.
+As a newbie who is unsure and flailing, but hoping to grow into a confident and effective developer...
+I'm embracing the awkward early stages of learning and documenting the swim toward clarity.

 But spoiler... maybe I wasn't a tadpole waiting to become a frog all along...